dorifuto-dev/git_homework/thoughts.md

 Shoutout to the Big Dawk Ralph in Florida.
 Stay Positive, test Negative brotha.😂

 "If you do what you've always done, you'll get what you've always gotten." -Tony Robbins

-"The journey of a thousand miles begins with a single step." -Lao Tzu